Buom01/meteor-breadcrumb-plugin/README.md

 # Usage

 * You need to add two parameters to your flow routes which are `parent` and `title`
+* You need to define breadcrumb template (see below)

 ## 1. Example Flow Router with multiple levels